SATURDAY ASSOCIATES 2022/23

 Uniform

-When accepted onto the course, students will be sent a link to purchase the Associates leotard, which they will need to wear throughout the course.
+When accepted onto the course, students will be sent a link to purchase the MTB Saturday Associates leotard, which they will need to wear throughout the course.

 Audition Information